Craig J. Bobay: Legal practice and prior work

 Bobay was in private practice for five years as a litigator before joining the judicial branch in 1997.

 Before going to law school, Bobay worked as an administrator in the Superior Court in the 1980s, and as a juvenile probation officer.

 Judicial clerk

 Bobay served as a judicial law clerk to Judge William Charles Lee of the United States District Court for the Northern District of Indiana.

 Education

 Bobay received his Bachelor of Arts degree from Indiana University, Fort Wayne (then known as Indiana University - Purdue University Ft.
-Wayne) and his Juris Doctor degree, cum laude, from the Indiana University Mauer School of Law in 1991.
+Wayne) and his Juris Doctor degree, cum laude, from the Indiana University Maurer School of Law in 1991.

 For ten years, Bobay taught in the Department of Public Policy at Purdue University Fort Wayne, and was twice named the outstanding Public Policy part time faculty member.

 Positions, memberships, and honors

 Bobay has held the following positions, memberships, and honors, among others;